nogre/around_the_agora/README.md

 - Short, accessible Thought Experiment
 - Tagged with subject categories: ethics, science, social, ...
-- Tagged with age appropriateness: kids, all, adults only, ...
+- Tagged with appropriateness: kids, all, adults only, ...
 - Salient points given in *Manual* so an unfamiliar topic to the Moderator can be judged.
 - References for further reading: SEP/IEP article, PhilPapers category, ...